-PSYC 222M Statistics and Data Analysis F, S (3 SH)
+PSYC 222M Statistics and Data Analysis

 This course is an introduction to the analysis of data.
 Topics covered include measures of center and spread; z-scores; probability; chi-square; correlations; analysis of variance; bivariate regression; and multiple regression.
 Students gain an understanding of which test is appropriate for any given analysis problem.
-Students use the Statistical Package for the Social Sciences (SPSS) throughout the course.
+Students use computer assisted data analysis throughout the course.
 Satisfies the general education requirement in Mathematics.